wp-plugins/in-over-your-archives/readme.txt

 === In Over Your Archives ===
-Contributors: stresslimit, cvernon, batmoo
+Contributors: stresslimit, whatch, cvernon, batmoo
 Tags: inoveryourhead, julien smith, archives, archive, posts, jquery Requires at least: 2.9.2
-Stable tag: 1.3.1
+Stable tag: 1.4.0

 This plugin will display your archive page in a nice way, just like on <a href="http://inoveryourhead.net/archive">inoveryourhead.net</a>.

-This plugin was a collaboration between <a href="http://stresslimitdesign.com">stresslimit</a> and <a href="http://inoveryourhead.net">Julien Smith</a>.
+It was a collaboration between <a href="http://stresslimitdesign.com">stresslimit</a> and <a href="http://inoveryourhead.net">Julien Smith</a>.

 == Description ==